Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 - [PyPI](https://pypi.org/) = **The Python Package Index** is a repository of software developed in the Python community
 - PyPI itself is developed on GitHub through another software called [Warehouse](https://github.com/pypa/warehouse)
 - PyPI has a informative [public dashboard](https://p.datadoghq.com/sb/7dc8b3250-85dcf667bd?from_ts=1636972832484&to_ts=1636976432484&live=true) to show its activity
-- Who maintains PyPI and pip?
-A big community!
-- A major advantage is the active maintenance of PyPI, which is fueled by a big community
+- A major advantage is the active maintenance of PyPI and the packages indexed in it
 - Not to be confused with **PyPA** which is Python Packaging Authority, a working group which maintains projects in Python packaging

 ---